Aadameqq/node-oauth2-implementation/README.md

     docker-compose up

-Or tart mongodb, change the database url in the config file and then run those commands in a terminal
+Or start mongodb, change the database url in the config file and then run those commands in a terminal

     npm i
     npm run dev